 (7) all financial statements prepared for periods ending during the last three years, if any, that show in reasonable detail the assets and liabilities and results of the operations of the association.

 1.4 Other Records.
-In addition to the above records, the an association is required to keep:
+In addition to the above records, an association is required to keep and make available to owners:

 1.5 Record Keeper.
-A board must delegate to the secretary or someone else responsibility for the preparation, maintenance and authenticating of (1) minutes of the directors' and members' meetings, and (2) other records and information required to be kept under Section 16-6a-1601, unless the bylaws delegate those duties to a person already.
+A board must delegate to the secretary or someone else responsibility for the preparation, maintenance and authenticating of (1) minutes of the directors' and members' meetings, and (2) other records and information required to be kept under Sections 1.2 - 1.4 above, unless the bylaws delegate those duties to a person already.

 2. Owner Requests for Records